 3. Expose Deserving Employee to Experiences

 One of the most sincere forms of flattery one can get is being trusted with more challenging work.
 This could be giving your employee a new task or taking on the most challenging customers.
 Sometimes all the recognition that an employee needs is your trust with new challenges.
-Another form of experience is to take your employee on a vacation trip, like the ones senior management go to.
-Or expose a deserving employee to important clients in your field.
+Another form of experience is to take your employee on a vacation trip or expose a deserving employee to important clients in your field.

 4. Use Gift Card rewards

 It doesn’t always take a lot of money to motivate your employees.
-If you want to get the best out of them, create an employee reward system that allows you to; build a team environment, stimulate employee interest, and create an avenue where positive behavior thrives.
-You can accomplish these and more amidst a constraint budget.
+If you want to get the best out of them, create an employee reward system that allows you to; build a team environment, stimulate employee interest, and create an avenue where positive behaviour thrives.